 When you make time to formulate your career strategy, you are setting yourself on an intentional path.
 Your career is important.
 It’s the infrastructure on which your adult experience is based.
 Become the free agent that you are and make your life all that you want it to be.

 Sheila Callaham is an author, motivational coach, and longtime communications and change management professional.
-Sheila leverages the power of words to influence stakeholders and shape perceptions.
+Sheila leverages the power of words to influence stakeholders and shape outcomes.